Outline + script

-- Some TEDx organizers choose to hire a speaking coach.
+- Some TEDx organizers choose to engage a speaking coach.
 While there are advantages to doing this, many speaker coaching tactics go against the TED and TEDx format.
 If you decide to hire one, keep a close eye on their work, and make sure they’re following the TEDx Talk format.

 - Speakers should talk like they talk, not how they write.
 This is why it’s sometimes better for speakers to simply outline their talks and never produce a full written script.